Sure Dividend

 Companies that have at least 50 years of dividend growth are considered Dividend Kings.

-The majority of the Dividend Kings list is made up of large companies like Procter & Gamble (PG), Coca-Cola (KO), and Johnson & Johnson (JNJ).
+The majority of the Dividend Kings list consists of large companies like Procter & Gamble (PG), Coca-Cola (KO), and Johnson & Johnson (JNJ).

-But there are also a number of small-cap and mid-cap Dividend Kings.
-For example, Black Hills Corporation (BKH) is a member of the Dividend Kings list, but it has a market cap below $5 billion.
+However, there are also a number of small-cap and mid-cap Dividend Kings.
+For example, Black Hills Corporation (BKH) is a member of the Dividend Kings list, but its market cap is below $5 billion.
 This shows that smaller companies can maintain equally impressive streaks of dividend growth.

 As a well-run utility stock with a recession-resistant business model, investors can expect Black Hills to continue increasing its dividend each year.

-This article will discuss Black Hills’ business model, growth prospects, and valuation, in order to determine if shares are worth purchasing now.
+This article will discuss Black Hills’ business model, growth prospects, and valuation to determine whether shares are worth purchasing now.

 Business Overview

 Black Hills Corporation is an electric utility that provides electricity and natural gas to customers in Arkansas, Colorado, Iowa, Kansas, Montana, Nebraska, South Dakota, and Wyoming.
-Black Hills was founded in 1941, and the company is headquartered in Rapid City, South Dakota.
+The company was founded in 1941 and is headquartered in Rapid City, South Dakota.

 Source: Investor Presentation

 Utility stocks are typically purchased for their stable profits and low volatility.
 Black Hills is no exception, as over 90% of its assets are regulated.
-It is also a diversified business, split between complementary natural gas and electric utility businesses.
+It is also diversified, split between complementary natural gas and electric utility businesses.

 Growth Prospects

 Black Hills has generated strong growth for a utility.
-Overall, earnings-per-share grew by 14% annually from 2011-to-2020.
+Overall, earnings-per-share grew by 6% annually from 2011-to-2023.
 Going forward, we expect more modest EPS growth of 4% per year over the next five years, which would be more in line with a typical utility stock.

 Black Hills’ growth over the coming years depends on several factors.
 This includes rate reviews, which drive revenues and profits per kWh.

 Another factor is the expansion of the company’s existing assets via new utility infrastructure.
-Black Hills regularly adds new projects to its growth investment backlog, which currently stands at $3.5 billion from 2023 through 2027.
+Black Hills regularly adds new projects to its growth investment backlog, currently at $4.3 billion from 2024 through 2028.

 The company believes its investments will bring future growth.